wswebcreation/protractor-image-comparison/docs/CONTRIBUTING.md

 2. then `webdriver-manager update` to download all the webdrivers
 3. then `webdriver-manager start`, this will start a webdriver on `localhost:4444`

-## Travis-ci with Sauce Labs
-- `npm run test.ci`: This command is used to test the build through [Travis-ci](https://travis-ci.org/wswebcreation/protractor-image-comparison/).
-It will test against a lot of configurations that can be found [here](./test/conf/protractor.saucelabs.conf.js).

-All PR's are automatically checked against SauceLabs.

 ## local on Appium (not needed for a PR)
 **First make sure Appium v 1.5.3 or higher is installed**